gcloud 0.8.18 gcloud: ^0.8.18 copied to clipboard

 endpoint: Uri.parse('https://server.example.com/push'));

-With this subscription all messages will be send to the URL provided in the endpoint argument.
-The server needs to acknowledge the reception of the message with a 200 OK reply.
+With this subscription all messages will be sent to the URL provided in the

 Running tests #